Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Design

 I wanted to implement a minimalistic approach to my design in order to make navigation thru the website simple and efficient.
-I decided to design the website differently in destkop and tablet/mobile view.
-In destkop view, I have used color contrasts of blue with red tones, wheres in tablet/mobile view I used the same contrast in reverse.
-By doing so, I aimed to create a better visual dynamic in order to showcase the power of design.
+I have used color contrasts of blue with red/orange tones to match the background image.
+I decided to implement hover effects to show the flexibility of the company and the ablity of customizing the site thru advanced web-development.

+- Typography
+I decided to use

 ### Wireframes